Southwest Performance Business Credit Card benefits and perks

 - Tire changing – must have good, inflated spare

 - Fuel delivery – up to five gallons (cost of fuel not included)

 - Winching (within 100 feet of paved or county maintained road only)

-While you’re responsible for the cost of any services used, it’s extremely helpful if you’re out and about, unfamiliar with the area, and experience car trouble.
+You’re responsible for the cost of any services used, but it’s extremely helpful if you’re unfamiliar with an area and experience car trouble.

 Featured Image by Felipe I Santiago/Shutterstock